Autofocus Performance Information for the Nikon D3

 Take a good look at your Nikon D3 sensor with the Dust Analysis tool.
-Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a risky and potentially costly clean.
+Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a costly and potentially risky clean.

 The Snapshots feature is unavailable for this camera

 This feature is not yet available for this camera.